hu8813/tester_push_swap/README.md

 # tester_push_swap
-A simple tester in Python for Push_swap which checks memory leaks/errors and error handling
+A Python script that tests memory leaks, errors, and error handling for push_swap.
+To use it, run the command

 # Usage
 Run following terminal command in directory where your ./push_swap and checker programs are